The 50 Greatest Albums of 2018, Compiled by Martin Canine

 Tracks: 12

-With barely any views and no chart position in any country whatsoever, Inner Tongue might be one of the biggest undiscovered talents to walk on Earth.
-Due to a risky vocal cord operation, his debut album almost didn't come to be, but with the result, we can be glad how well he recovered - his voice may still be weak and needs help of effects, but his musical vision is too huge to not be shared with the world.
-The first record of the Austrian independent singer-producer consists of soothing, offbeat synthie soundscapes that take you on a trip to a dreamy land of music where everything feels free and at ease, but where melancholic philosophizing on the world meets hope and imagination.
-It's one of those albums where you close your eyes and give in to the world that the songs open for you.
-It's never hectic, and never tries at all to please mainstream expectations.
+With barely any views and no chart position in any country, Inner Tongue might be one of the most undiscovered talents on Earth.
+Due to a risky vocal cord operation, his debut album almost didn't come to be, but thankfully, he recovered well.
+His voice may still be weak and reliant on effects, but his musical vision is too significant not to share with the world.

 6 Negative Capability - Marianne Faithfull